 - All right, we’re done here: A gentle pat on the dog’s butt or side

-Pets Adviser has been covering the Westminster Kennel Club Dog Show since 2011.
-Check out these great posts from the past:
+We’ve been covering the Westminster Kennel Club Dog Show since 2011.
+You might enjoy these related posts: